xanderstevenson/mistral-4-cisco/README.md

 5. Save the raw outputs and the AI-generated summaries to a timestamped YAML file in the `output/<device_type>` directory.
 6. Display analysis for each device and for the device group in the terminal.

 <img src="https://github.com/xanderstevenson/mistral-4-cisco/blob/main/images/Mistral-Output.png" width="800" style="display: block; margin-left: auto; margin-right: auto;">

+7. Invoke analyze_and_collab.py to create or continue a persistent AI Agent conversation:

+- This script manages a long-lived conversation by storing agent_id and conversation_id in agent_id.txt and conversation_id.txt.

+- The Agent keeps context between runs, enabling ongoing collaborative troubleshooting and analysis.

+- The conversation remains open, ready for additional inputs in future runs.

+- At least one Webex message with summary information is sent to configured spaces.

+- If the network state is deemed critical, a second urgent Webex message is sent to alert the team promptly.

 ### **Review the Output**